 Toy breeds resemble their larger counterparts, but on a tiny scale.
-They came from a lot of the other Groups and were gradually bred to smaller and smaller sizes over time.
-While a spaniel or terrier may not have originated as a lapdog, most toys now hold pride-of-place as companions.
+They came from many other Groups and were gradually bred to smaller and smaller sizes over time.
+So while a Spaniel or Terrier may not have originated as a lapdog, most toys now hold pride-of-place as companions.

 Tiny Dog Breeds, BIG Problems

 Tiny dog breeds are cute.
 No one questions that.
 Unhappily, the inbreeding required to create the minuscule sizes of many toy breeds generated health problems.

 - Collapsing trachea: Tiny dog breeds should NEVER wear collars.
 Weak cartilage in the trachea and fragile necks predispose these bitty canines to trouble.
 A harness prevents the condition from worsening.

 - Dental issues: The persistent teeth (baby teeth) often don’t fall out in tiny dog breeds.
 This creates havoc in the mouth, even if you follow proper dental care.
 Your veterinarian can remove the teeth and allow the permanent teeth to grow in properly.